Today in Middle Eastern history: the Siege of Acre ends (1799)

 The Ottoman governor (technically of Sidon, but he ruled from Acre) was Jazzar Pasha.
 He’d learned one thing from Jaffa, as I noted above: there’s no point surrendering because Napoleon will execute you anyway.
 Word of all that French pillaging had presumably reached the citizens of Acre, and likely motivated their defense as well.
 And the Ottomans also received a big assist, from a British fleet commanded by Commodore Sidney Smith that not only captured much of Napoleon’s siege artillery and supplies at sea, but also harassed the French army with offshore bombardments.

 Napoleon tried to recruit an ally of his own, but his appeals to the semi-autonomous emir of Mount Lebanon, Bashir Shihab II, went unanswered.
 Bashir, who had no love for Jazzar Pasha, nevertheless opted to stay out of this fight, and even managed to appeal to Commodore Smith to get British support for his autonomy.
 This strengthened his position back at the Ottoman court in Istanbul, even if it did him no favors as far as his relationship with Jazzar Pasha was concerned.
 It’s hard to say that Bashir’s lack of support doomed Napoleon to failure, but the Shihab emirate was a budding regional power at this point so his assistance might well have proven decisive.

 Jazzar Pasha was also helped by French royalist Antoine Le Picard de Phélippeaux, who had been a rival of Napoleon’s going all the way back to their school days at the École Militaire in Paris and who by this point had defected to Britain.
 De Phélippeaux helped repurpose those captured French cannons against Napoleon, and he oversaw, along with Jazzar Pasha’s deputy, Haim Farhi, the construction of an interior wall around Acre.
-The latter proved to be an unpleasant surprise when Napoleon’s army was able to open a breach in Acre’s outer wall in mid-April.
+The latter proved to be an unpleasant surprise when Napoleon’s army was able to open a breach in the city’s outer wall in mid-April.